 Reckless driving, by itself, is considered to be a misdemeanor, punishable as explained above.
 However, if you cause serious bodily injury, you will be found guilty of a third-degree felony.
 For a person to be considered to have suffered a serious bodily injury, it must be a condition that creates a substantial risk of death, serious disfigurement, or the impairment or loss of function of any bodily member or organ.

-How long does a reckless driving charge stay on your record?
+How long does reckless driving stay on your record?

 This depends on the outcome of the court hearing.
 When a person faces a criminal conviction, the adjudication can be withheld.
 This means the judge orders probation without formally convicting the defendant.
 It’s usually granted to people who have no previous criminal record and whom the judge believes is not likely to engage in criminal behavior again.